Wellspring Philanthropic Fund

 • Strong cross-cultural communication skills.
 Demonstrates humility and the ability and eagerness to build relationships with partners and colleagues of diverse backgrounds and perspectives.

 • Ability to handle confidential information with integrity and complete discretion.

 • Willingness to learn, to be open to and generate new ideas, and to have fun.

-• Understands and values social justice, including racial and gender equity as an organizational operating principle, and is committed to continued learning on issues related to race, gender, equity, diversity, and inclusion.
+• Understands and values social justice, including racial and gender equity as an organizational operating principle.

 • Experience working in a grantmaking or nonprofit organization.

 How to Apply